zwangphy/myLeetCode/leetcode/remove_element.md

 https://leetcode.com/problems/remove-element/

-> Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
+> Given an integer array `nums` and an integer `val`, remove all occurrences of `val` in nums in-place.
 The relative order of the elements may be changed.

 ## Solution

 **Basic idea**:

 Loop through every element in the list with index j.
+Create another index i, which tracks the nuumber of elements not equal to `val`.
-Create a second index i.
-If the j-th element is not the target val, add i by one and redefine nums[i] by nums[j].
+If the `nums[j] != val`, add i by one and update nums[i] by nums[j].

 ```
 class Solution(object):